Government gridlock on evacuation plan frustrates Leeward residents | Honolulu Star-Advertiser

 JAMM AQUINO / JAQUINO@STARADVERTISER.COM

-Angela Lacy’s special-needs son Deon required countless trips eastbound for medical care.
+Angela Lacey’s special-needs son Deon required countless trips eastbound for medical care.
 He died in 2015.

 STAR-ADVERTISER / 2007